Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Introduction

 More recently, fluorocarbon bubble chambers have been deployed by COUPP, PICO, and others to search for nuclear recoils from dark matter interactions~\cite{COUPP4,SIMPLE:2014pun,PICO:2015pux,Behnke:2016lsk,60complete}.
 These experiments have operated at moderate degrees of superheat to effectively eliminate bubble nucleation from radiation backgrounds, forgoing sensitivity to the lowest energy nuclear recoils (below a few keV).
 Bubble chamber dark matter searches would benefit from the properties found accidentally in the original unquenched xenon bubble chamber: a high-density liquid that is insensitive to bubble nucleation by $\gamma$-rays even at high degrees of superheat.

 It was shown in Ref.~\cite{XeBC} that pure xenon bubble chambers are sensitive to nuclear recoils, as necessary for a dark matter search, despite being insensitive to $\gamma$-rays.
 Thus, the scintillating noble liquid bubble chamber is a promising technology for exploring dark matter, in particular $\mathcal{O}$(GeV) dark matter where sensitivity to sub-keV nuclear recoils is necessary, as well as for detection of coherent elastic neutrino-nucleus scattering (CE$\nu$NS)~\cite{sbc_cevnns,sbc_cevns2}.
 This paper describes further experiments with the same xenon bubble chamber (referred to as ``XeBC'') as the one used in Ref.~\cite{XeBC}, modified for operation at higher degrees of superheat (lower nuclear recoil detection thresholds).
-A variety of $\gamma$-ray and neutron sources are used to characterize the response of superheated liquid xenon to both electronic and nuclear recoils, as relevant to future dark matter direct detection and CE$\nu$NS experiments.
+A variety of $\gamma$-ray and neutron sources are used to characterize the response of superheated liquid xenon to both electronic and nuclear recoils.
+Preliminary results from the data presented here~\cite{matt_thesis,ddurnford_thesis} have already motivated the construction of two $10\,\mathrm{kg}$ liquid argon scintillating bubble chambers currently being installed at Fermilab and SNOLAB by the SBC Collaboration~\cite{sbc_snowmass,universe9080346}.
+The calibration strategies and analysis techniques presented in this work are directly relevant to these chambers, and to other future dark matter direct detection and CE$\nu$NS experiments that rely on measurements with neutron and $\gamma$-ray sources to constrain the detector's low-energy response.